oracle-livelabs/analytics-ai/your-first-genai-rag-agent/4-create-a-knowledge-base/create-a-knowledge-base.md

 In this lab, you will:

-* Create a knowledge base
+* Create a knowledge base.
+* Monitor the ingestion job.

 ### Prerequisites